eagroom/IntroToRPresentation/index.md

 > * They can be equated to libraries in .Net

-> * There are currently packages available on the cran 6,871
+> * There are currently packages available on the cran 6,968 (and growing every day)

 > * first time you access a package you need to install it: install.packages("packageName")